cianjinks/cianjinks.github.io/_posts/2022-06-17-cmake-project-graphics-programming.md

 ## Wrap

 And that's it.
-We now have what I would consider a fully configured CMake project for cross platform graphics programming.
+We now have what I would consider a fully configured CMake project for cross platform graphics programming with OpenGL.
 I found it quite a headache when I initially tried to get a CMake project working for this purpose so if this guide was able to help you solve at least one problem you've been having then it was worth writing!

 If you would like to checkout the finished working version of this project it can be found on Github at [this link](https://github.com/cianjinks/CMake-OpenGL-Template).
 This version has a few extra files like a README and linux/windows setup scripts.
 It also has some extra CMake settings for address sanitizer and GLFW flags.